anshuraj0123/anshutask/README.md

 # Programming:

-To run python program ,run this command in root directory(anshutask) : python3 prime.py
+To run python program ,run this command in root folder (anshutask/) : python3 prime.py

 Prompt will ask you to enter start and end range of prime number series you want.